-Note: Students are expected to have completed at least two semesters of high school chemistry with a grade of C or higher.
-Students who have not successfully completed chemistry in high school are required to take a semester of college chemistry (CHEM-C 100 or C 101) before admission.
+Note: Students are expected to have completed at least two semesters of high school chemistry with a grade of C or higher in both semesters.
+Students who have not met this requirement in high school are required to take one semester of college chemistry (CHEM-C 100 or CHEM-C 101-lecture only) before applying and achieve a grade of C or above in that course.